Avenue3-dev/minimal-api-validation/README.md

 // header is required and must be greater than or equal to 1 [FromHeader(Name = "x-test"), Min(1)] int testHeader

-// query parameter is required and must be greater than or equal to 1 [FromQuery, Min(1)] int page
+// query parameter is optional, but must be greater than or equal to 1 when provided [FromQuery, Min(1)] int? page
 ```

+### Custom Validation Attributes

+This package contains a number of custom validation attributes.
+You can find the available attributes and documentation in the GitHub repo docs folder.

-### Validation Results
+## Validation Results

 If validation fails, a `ValidationProblem` result is returned which produces a `400 Bad Request` response with a `HttpValidationProblemDetails` JSON payload.
 The payload contains a dictionary of errors where the key is the argument name and the value is a list of validation errors: